pranavlathigara/awesome-iOS-Library-Curator/README.md

 - **[ifNotApps](http://ifnotapps.com/2013/08/10/reactivecocoa-from-the-ground-floor-part2/)**: Great overall breakdown.
 Comes with this practice project which has tons of various exmaples **_[RACExample](https://github.com/tLewisII/RACExample)_**
 - **[ExpressiveReactiveCocoa](https://github.com/kastiglione/ExpressiveReactiveCocoa)**: Before you do anything RAC related, make sure to give this presentation a peak!
 - **[RACDesignPatterns](http://rcdp.io)**: Definitely not the best site in the world, but I thought it was worth a read through.
 Definitely a conecpt that needs to be expanded on
+- **[RAC Performance](https://github.com/ReactiveCocoa/ReactiveCocoa/issues/1503)**: Investigation of RAC performance
+ - **[RAC + MVVM introduction](http://www.sprynthesis.com/2014/12/06/reactivecocoa-mvvm-introduction/)**: One of the clearest write-ups I've ever seen.
+Great visuals
+- **[twocentstudios](http://twocentstudios.com/blog/2014/06/08/on-mvvm-and-architecture-questions/)**: a friendly, project based introduction to RAC
+- **[RAC TableView Binding](http://blog.scottlogic.com/2014/05/11/reactivecocoa-tableview-binding.html)**: An exploration of using RAC to update the contents of a UITableView
+- **[Ray Wenderlich](http://www.raywenderlich.com/62699/reactivecocoa-tutorial-pt1)**: Some people like these
+- **[Ash Furrow Video](https://www.youtube.com/watch?v=TlgUWYrQ0sc)**: Great presentation by one of RAC's leading voices
+- **[Cocoa Samuri](http://cocoasamurai.blogspot.ca/2013/03/basic-mvvm-with-reactivecocoa.html)**: Introduction that everyone is referring to
 ### ReactiveCocoa should transform EVERYTHING when it comes to writing iOS code so here's a bunch of projects that should make your RAC transtion a little bit smoother

 - **[ExpressiveReactiveCocoa](https://github.com/kastiglione/ExpressiveReactiveCocoa)**: Before you do anything RAC related, make sure to give this presentation a peak!